 The kids are so knowledgeable and persevered through learning this challenging skill.
 We have one particular child that is learning to thrive with anxiety.
 Many daily tasks can be challenging for this child.
 This became clear at a LEGO Robotics Workshop.

-We have one child that is learning to thrive with autism.
-Many daily tasks can be very challenging for this child.
-Just getting into the room where the other boys were already getting to work on their project presented a challenge.
+Getting into the Clubhouse where the other students were already getting to work on their project presented a challenge.
 His mentor and mother talked and encouraged him to come into the building from the parking lot for about half an hour.
 He eventually came into the room, but stopped in the door frame.
-His mentor and mom continued to be encouraging but gave him the space he needed to become comfortable.
-He expressed the desire to participate however struggled with the social setting.
+His mentor and mom continued to encourage him but gave him the space he needed to become comfortable.
+He expressed the desire to participate, however, struggled with the social setting.

 His mentor set up a small table in the corner of the room, they sat together with their backs to the group, working and talking about the project.
 He did not want to follow the very detailed instructions of the project.
 However, it was fascinating to witness this boy experiment and complete the project through trial and error.

-Our cooking classes are so fun.
+Our cooking class is so fun.
 Kids and mentors have such a great time together and they have such great conversations while mixing and chopping.

-Several of our mentors were chatting about their grandchildren and what name their grandchildren for their grandparents.
+Several of our mentors were chatting about their grandchildren and what name their grandchildren called them: granny, pops, grandma.
 One young girl joined in and said to her mentor, “We need another name for you for me.”

-“You are more than a friend to me, we need a better word,” the girl replied.
+The mentor responded saying that they were good friends.
+The young girl then replied, “You are more than a friend to me, we need a better word.”